Are large language models superhuman chemists?: Introduction

-In addition, since a lot---if not most---of the information about chemistry is currently stored and communicated in text, there is a strong reason to believe that there is still a lot of untapped potential in \glspl{llm} for chemistry and materials science.\autocite{miret2024llms} For instance, most insights in chemical research do not directly originate from data stored in databases but rather from the scientists and their ability to interpret data.
+In addition, since a lot---if not most---of the information about chemistry is currently stored and communicated in text, there is a strong reason to believe that there is still a lot of untapped potential in \glspl{llm} for chemistry and materials science.\autocite{miret2024llms} For instance, most insights in chemical research do not directly originate from data stored in databases but rather from the scientists interpreting the data.
 Many of these insights are in the form of text in scientific publications.
 Thus, operating on such texts might be our best way of unlocking these insights and learning from them.
 This might ultimately lead to general copilot systems for chemists that can provide answers to questions or even suggest new experiments based on vastly more information than a human could ever read.
-Such a usage mode is, in particular, interesting in the face of recent advances in autonomous laboratories.\autocite{Boiko_2023, bran2023chemcrow, darvish2024organa, granda2018controlling, Angello_2022, coley2019robotic, Burger_2020, seifrid2022autonomous}